HIV Stages and Symptoms | myHIVteam

 Invasive Cervical Cancer and Anal Cancer

 Another HPV-related type of cancer that is more common in men and women with HIV is anal cancer.
-Per an article in Surgical Oncology Clinics of North America, it’s estimated that around 28 percent of men and 1 percent of women with anal cancer also have HIV.
+Around 28 percent of men and 1 percent of women with anal cancer also have HIV, according to research in Surgical Oncology Clinics of North America.
 Symptoms of anal cancer include a growth in the anus, along with anal bleeding, itching, and pain.
 HPV vaccines are available to help prevent the development of these cancers.

 What Are Early Signs of HIV Infection?

-Some people don’t notice any symptoms in the weeks or months after being infected with HIV.
+Some people do not notice any symptoms in the weeks or months after being infected with HIV.
+In fact, roughly half of people infected with HIV do not experience symptoms.
 Others notice swollen lymph nodes or a period of flu-like symptoms during the first stage of HIV.

 Talk With Others Who Understand